hjicks/gaproject/proposal.md

 to both implement and use, requires configuration in guests and disallows usage of operating systems that operate in graphical interface, such as Android and Windows.

-The current model of virtualization in OpenBSD is depicted in Figure 1.
+The current model of virtualization in OpenBSD is depicted in figure 1.

 ![Current VMM stack](vmd.svg)